medic/cht-docs/content/en/apps/guides/forms/rdtoolkit-integration.md

 It is required to create one form for provisioning RDT and one form for capturing RDT results, see [the documentation](https://docs.communityhealthtoolkit.org/apps/tutorials/app-forms/) for more details about app forms.

 ### Provisioning RDT form
-The following labels are required in the “appearance” tag:
+The following label is required in the `appearance` tag of `data` group:
-* `rdtoolkit-provision`: To attach the Enketo widget that connects with the RDToolkit app.
+* `rdtoolkit-provision`: To attach the Enketo widget that connects with the RDToolkit app to provision RDT.
-* `rdtoolkit-action-btn`: To attach the action button that provisions RDT, this button will open the RDToolkit app.

 This form has the following mandatory fields:
 * `patient_uuid` | Text